 This ST has been built with Common Criteria for Information Technology Security Evaluation, Version 3.1, Revision 5, as the following:

-- Part 2 conformant. - Part 3 conformant with EAL5 level augmented.
+- Part 2 conformant. - Part 3 conformant with EAL7 level.

 The EAL5 level from CC Part 3 is augmented with the assurance components ALC_DVS.2 and AVA_VAN.5.

 3.2 PROTECTION PROFILE CLAIM AND PACKAGE CLAIM